Corsair-cxs/ros_vino/README.md

 A generic ROS wrapper for OpenVINO, providing the following features:

 - Support CPU, GPU and Myriad (Neural Compute Stick 2) platforms.
-- Real-time SSD object detection
+- Real-time SSD Object Detection
+- Real-time Bounding Box Tracking

 This package works perfectly with OpenVINO 2019 R3 Release (Newest Release as of Oct 2019).